-Upon successful completion of the Hospitality Management Certificate program in Create Career College, students will be able to: act in an ethical manner and practice within the legal framework of the industry; communicate effectively as hospitality professionals; provide responsible and professional food and beverage services; apply the theoretical principles and practices of guest and customer services in a hospitality setting.
+Upon successful completion of the Hospitality Management Certificate program at Create Career College, students will be able to act in an ethical manner and practise within the legal framework of the industry, communicate effectively as hospitality professionals, provide responsible and professional food and beverage services, and apply theoretical principles and practices of guest and customer services.

 Program Length – 32 Weeks

-– Provide Evidence of Approved English Test or Pass Create Career College’s English Assessment
+– Provide completion of approved English test or pass Create Career College’s English assessment

 – Hospitality Management Certificate from Create Career College